nhaancs/ngx-shop/README.md

 A Food shop app built with Angular and Firebase.
 This project is for learning purpose only.
 Demo: [https://ngx-shop.web.app](https://ngx-shop.web.app)

-This project is based on the final project of [The Complete Angular Course Beginner to Advanced](https://udemy.com/course/the-complete-angular-master-class) course with updated on features and libraries.
+This project is based on the final project of [The Complete Angular Course Beginner to Advanced](https://udemy.com/course/the-complete-angular-master-class) course with updated features and libraries.

 ## Getting started